Blitta Prefecture

 Blitta is a prefecture and town located in the Centrale Region of Togo.
 Blitta has an area of 2,973 miles and there is roughly 200 or more villages in the area.
+The prefecture has a population of 163,272 inhabitants (2022 census).

 The Blitta prefecture contains the canton (administrative divisions) of Blitta, Langabou, Pagala-Gare, Yégué, Tcharé-Baou, Katchenké, M’Poti, Diguengué, Tintchro, Pagala-Village, Atchintsé, Welly, Agbandi, Koffiti, Yaloumbé, Tchaloudè, Waragni, Blitta-Village, Doufouli, Tchifama, and Dikpéléou.